Welcome to Your Next Adventure!

 My goal is for you to return home with amazing images of beautiful waterfalls with lovely fall foliage.
 However, I cannot control the weather or the foliage peak.
 I cannot guarantee perfect weather for the duration of the workshop, but we will likely shoot rain or shine, so you need to be prepared for this!
 Though inclement weather may present a challenge, it may also present great opportunities to capture interesting light and weather events and to think creatively.

 The climate is generally comfortable in the Blue Ridge Mountains during October with a daytime high around 67°F and a nighttime low around 40°F and rainfall is not uncommon.
 Check the “What to Bring” section for more helpful tips.

 The schedule above is only tentative and may change and adapt to accommodate the weather and pursue ideal lighting conditions.
 If conditions are unsuitable for shooting, we will use that time constructively to work on editing and feedback together.
 No time will go to waste and, although I cannot be responsible for the weather during this workshop, I will make every effort to ensure you capture some incredible images and leave with fond memories.

 Fitness and Health

 Waterfalls mean hiking!
 You will need to hike to most of our shooting location and there are some areas with steep elevation changes.
 Furthermore, the terrain can often be muddy or slippery and moving through the water for optimal shooting locations requires balance.
-Please bear this in mind when booking this trip!!!!
-This trip is appropriate for those with a reasonable level of fitness and surefootedness, but expect to hike a MINIMUM of 4 miles each day which will be broken up into various outings.
+Please bear this in mind when booking this trip, but don’t let it scare you!!!!
+I promise the average person of average fitness will be just fine, I just don’t want you to be surprised.
+This trip is appropriate for those with a reasonable level of fitness and surefootedness, but expect to hike a MINIMUM of 4 miles each day which will be broken up into various outings and done slowly.
 If you have questions or concerns about this, you need to speak with me directly.

 What to Bring